Isaac Israel Hayes: Service in the New York State Assembly

 Hayes then ran for, and was elected to the New York State Assembly.
 Representing New York City as a Republican from 1876 until 1881, he worked to improve the quality of life for poor and mentally ill members of society, and joined his fellow State Assembly members, the Hon.
 Harvey J. Hurd of Erie, and the Hon.
 Thomas J. Alvord of Onondaga, in proposing an amendment to the New York State Constitution on February 27, 1878, to abolish canal tolls as a way of facilitating business growth and general prosperity in the region.

-An "anti-Tammany Hall Republican," he also secured the support of his colleagues in funding construction of a tunnel beneath the Hudson River which, when completed roughly a decade later as the Hudson River Tunnel, significantly improved the efficiency of East Coast transportation by linking Manhattan to New Jersey.
+An "anti-Tammany Hall Republican," he also secured the support of his colleagues in funding construction of a tunnel beneath the Hudson River.
+When completed more than a decade later as the Hudson River Tunnel, this significantly improved the efficiency of East Coast transportation by linking Manhattan Island to New Jersey.

 Death and interment

 On Friday evening, December 18, 1881, while still a sitting member of the State Assembly, the 49-year-old Hayes suffered a heart attack at his home in New York City.
 He died the following morning.